Graeme Kirkpatrick

 Biography

 I did my PhD at Birkbeck in London on analytical philosophy of mind and principles of explanation in the human sciences.
 Before that I studied political philosophy at York and Peace Studies at Bradford.
-I came to Manchester as lecturer in sociology in 2004.
-In 2015 I was professor of Media Arts, Aesthetics and Narration at the University of Skövde in Sweden and in Spring of that year I was visiting Professorial Fellow of the Digital Cultures Research Programme of the Australian Research Council University at Flinders University in Adelaide.
+I've been working at Manchester since 2004.
+In 2015 I was Professor of Media Arts, Aesthetics and Narration at the University of Skövde in Sweden and in Spring of that year I was visiting Professorial Fellow of the Digital Cultures Research Programme of the Australian Research Council University at Flinders University in Adelaide.

 Research interests